Eliot Higgins: Life and work

 Higgins was born in Shrewsbury, England, in January 1979.
-A high-school dropout, he attended Haberdashers' Adams Grammar School in Shropshire from 1990–95.
+A high-school dropout, he attended Haberdashers' Adams Grammar School in Shropshire from 1990 to 1995.

 He previously worked in finance and administration.
 In 2012, when Higgins began blogging about the Syrian civil war, he was unemployed and spent his days taking care of his child at home; his wife is Turkish.
 Higgins took the pseudonym Brown Moses from the Frank Zappa song "Brown Moses" on the album Thing-Fish.

 Higgins' analyses of Syrian weapons, which began as a hobby out of his home in his spare time, are frequently cited by the press and human rights groups and have led to parliamentary discussion.
 His Brown Moses Blog began in March 2012 by covering the Syrian conflict.
 Higgins operates by monitoring over 450 YouTube channels daily looking for images of weapons and tracking when new types appear in the war, where, and with whom.
 According to Guardian reporter Matthew Weaver, Higgins has been "hailed as something of a pioneer" for his work.
 Higgins has no background or training in weapons and is entirely self-taught, saying that "Before the Arab spring I knew no more about weapons than the average Xbox owner.
 I had no knowledge beyond what I'd learned from Arnold Schwarzenegger and Rambo."

 Higgins began reporting on the use of improvised barrel bombs by the Syrian government in 2012, around the time their use was first reported.